gokulkannan-srec/Gokul_Control-Home-appliances/1.Requirements/README.md

 * Oppourtunities:
         It helps the people like aged or disability.
 * Threads:
-        It does not support multithread programming
+        It does not support multithread programming.

 # $W's 1H:

 # WHO:
-        Home supports up to six users, all of which will be able to control any devices linked to your Home, as well as  to recognise their voice for a personalised experience when it comes to calendars and work commute
+        Home supports up to six users, all of which will be able to control any devices linked to your Home, as well as  to recognise their voice for a personalised experience when it comes to calendars and work commute.
 # WHAT:
-       To clean and protect ourselves
+       To clean and protect ourselves.

 # WHEN:
-       Appliance can use and protect all in whole time zone
+       Appliance can use and protect all in whole time zone.
 # WHERE:
-       It will activate  over environment
+       It will activate  over environment.

 # HOW:
-       Home appliance all of them uses by own equipments
+       Home appliance all of them uses by own equipments.